 If you’ve ever gotten a quote for your home insurance, you’ve probably been asked the question, “Do you have a monitored burglar alarm?”
 At the time, you might have wondered why that’s any of the agent’s business.
 Why should they care if you do or don’t have a security system in your home?
 Well, it all comes back to risk.
 The thing is, having a home security system lowers your risk of burglary, and a lower risk means that you have a reduced chance of having a loss that the insurance company would then have to cover.

 Okay, having a security system isn’t a guarantee that your home won’t be broken into.
 There’s a chance that you could still face a burglary by an intrepid and fearless thief who just has to have your 60” flat screen (which is why you should take steps to prevent a burglary.)
 Insurance companies know that.
-But the logic is that with a home security system, the burglar will be scared off more quickly and will take less property from your home if the alarm goes off.
-Plus, the police are alerted that much quicker, giving them a better chance of catching the thief.
+Plus, the police are alerted that much quicker.

 So, insurance companies like monitored burglar alarms.
 They like them so much that they just might give you a discount on your home insurance if you have one.
 If your agent hasn’t ever asked if you have a security system or you have one installed to protect your family, give them a shout and let them know.
 It never hurts to ask if there’s any kind of discount on your premiums because of your snazzy security system!